BernardoMesa/BernardoMesa.github.io/_posts/2017-9-22-DoesFitbitWork.md

 Given that a system involving multiple sensors worn on separate parts of the body (separate devices) is more uncomfortable to use, and present extra technical challenges such as synchronizing the data from the 3 separate devices, it would be interesting to find out if we could get away with using only one sensor and achieve a performance above 90%

 I repeated the previous experiment and graphed learning curves for RF classifiers of different depths trained only one the data from one sensor (ankle, hand or chest), and found a similar behaviour as before (the classifiers tended to overfit for depths greater than 15) but with accuracies on the test data around 82-83%.
+Below we can see the learning curve for the model being trained only on Hand sensor data.

 ![alt text](/images/2017-9-22_post/RF_Hand_accuracy_LearningCurve.png "Random Forest - Hand Sensor - Accuracy - Learning Curves")

 When using two sensors we observed a similar behaviour as before but with an accuracy between 88% and 91%.
+Below we can see the learning curve for the model being trained on Hand and Chest sensor data.

 ![alt text](/images/2017-9-22_post/RF_Hand&Chest_accuracy_LearningCurve.png "Random Forest - Hand & Chest Sensors - Accuracy - Learning Curves")